ratatui/ratatui/BREAKING-CHANGES.md

 Custom `Backend` implementations must now define an associated `Error` type for method `Result`s and implement the `clear_region` method, which no longer has a default implementation.

+This change was made to provide greater flexibility for custom backends, particularly to remove the explicit dependency on `std::io` for backends that want to support `no_std` targets.

 ### The MSRV is now 1.81.0 ([#1786])

 [#1786]: https://github.com/ratatui/ratatui/pull/1786